-With nearly 120 interviews recorded and a growing number of interviews coming to the archive from other organizations, the Academy’s oral history collections honor the contributions of all of film’s “makers” and keeps their stories and experiences alive for generations to come.
+With over 200 interviews recorded and a growing number of interviews coming to the archive from other organizations, the Academy’s oral history collections honor the contributions of all of film’s “makers” and keeps their stories and experiences alive for generations to come.

 Academy Visual History Collection

 Since 2012 the Academy’s Visual History Program has been recording oral histories on HD born-digital video, seeking to document diverse representatives from a wide variety of film professions.
 Some of the collection’s interviewees include: Emmanuelle Riva, Dennis Muren, Albert Maysles, Gena Rowlands, Jiri Menzel, Sharmila Tagore, Luis Valdez, Thelma Schoonmaker, Barbara Hammer, Masahiro Shinoda, Tony Walton, Irwin Young, Alejandro González Iñárritu, DA Pennebaker and Chris Hegedus and Mira Nair.
 To date, the program has conducted more than 200 interviews, shooting an average of 25 per year.
 Interviews have been recorded in: Southern California, San Francisco Bay Area, New York Tri-State Area, Japan, Mexico City, Europe and South America.
 Interviews generally range from 2-6 hours long.
 The collection includes video, photos and transcripts.
 Transcripts are available on request.

 To browse the Visual History Collection, click here